david-salac/Portable-spreadsheet-generator/README.md

 average_of_slice <<= 55.6  # Some assigned value
 ```
 However, it is strongly recommended to use standard assigning through
-the Spreadsheet object described below.
+the Sheet object described below.

 #### Functionality of the CellSlice class
 Cell slice is mainly related to the aggregating functions described in